techsek/derivatex/README.md

 ### Urgent

+- [ ] Encrypt database locally with passphrase if set
-- [ ] Replace PIN code with 2 random words passphrase with Argon2id
+- [x] Replace PIN code with 2 random words passphrase with Argon2id
 - [ ] Interactive CLI command choice when no argument is provided
 - [ ] Rework code with future server in mind
   - [ ] Split secret digest into 2 256-bit halves